noword/EXAPUNKS-Localize/README.md

 Pick up the images what you want to modify.
 (No need for ``half``'s, will be generated  automatically.)

-Put all of them to the ``new`` dirctory, keep the some directory struct.
+Put all of them to the ``new`` dirctory, keep the same directory struct.

 # Generate the localization patch
 Run ``run.bat``, the localization patch will be generated in ``patch`` directory.